 In respect of trade and other receivables, the Consolidated Entity is not exposed to any significant credit risk exposure to any single counterparty or any group of counterparties having similar characteristics other than Credito Real which paused disbursement due to internal issues that ended in a judicial liquidation in July 2022.
-At 31 December 2021, the total receivable amount from Credito Real was \$10,700 and as at the date of this report there they have been subsequently paid.
+At 31 December 2022, Credito Real did not have outstanding receivable balances.
 Trade receivables consist of a large number of customers in various industries and geographical areas.
 Based on historical information about customer default rates management consider the credit quality of trade receivables that are not past due or impaired to be good other than what is stated above.